MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel.md

 ---
-title: Introduction to the voice channel in Omnichannel for Customer Service
+title: Introduction to the voice channel
-description: Enable agents to communicate with customers on the phone to resolve issues using the voice channel in Customer Service.
+description: Enable agents to communicate with customers on the phone to resolve issues using the voice channel.
 author: neeranelli
 ms.author: nenellim
 ms.date: 07/01/2024